-• \$180.00/hour-Therapy is individualized or with one other student; therapy may be during recess/lunch.
+• \$175.00/hour-Remote or in-person.
+Therapy is individualized or with one other student; therapy may be during recess/lunch.

 School Psychologist

 The school psychologist provides mental health services that address needs at school to help students succeed academically, emotionally, and socially.
 They are specially trained to link mental health to learning and behavior.